ossia/score-docs/docs/quick-start/breaking-the-timeline.md

 In the example above, we use as an input, one button of a Korg nanoKontrol [Midi controller](/score-docs/docs/references/devices-types/midiin-device.html).
 When done, you will see in the inspector the address of the dropped parameter in the address field.

 > You may also drop the parameter on the address field of the trigger point inspector.

+When playing your scenario, part of your scenario will now get triggered as you press the dediceted button on your controller.